How do we keep young people safe in our community?

 Here is what we can do to keep young people safe, and what you need to do to ensure they are safe too

-Our 13-17 Discord server and Minecraft server are both completely safe for young people to use, as they have quite rigorous verification measures in place:
+Our Discord and Minecraft servers are all completely safe for young people to use, as they have quite rigorous verification measures in place:

 Every young person must be verified, to prove they are who they say they are and they are joining with the right intentions before they are able to join.
-The way we do this is by asking young people to have a video call or have a 1:1 gaming session with voice chat to prove they are a young person and that they are joining with the right intentions.
+We do this by either having their identity verified by a professional who knows them, or by having a quick 1:1 video call with the young person themselves.

 Once young people are in our community:

-- Everything is completely private: No one can join without being added by an admin.
+- Everything is completely private: No one can join without being added by a member of staff.

 - We have a set of rules that must be agreed to by members to make sure the community is welcoming for everyone.

-- Every message on both Discord and Minecraft is logged, so the staff team can see every message that is sent.
+- Every message on our Discord and Minecraft servers are logged, so the staff team can see every message that is sent.

-- If young people are worried about anything, they are able to contact a moderator or admin who will respond as soon as they can.
+- If young people are worried about anything, they are able to contact a member of staff who will respond as soon as they can.
 On Minecraft, young people can type ‘/support’ then their issue to notify members of the staff team, who can come along to assist.

 WHAT WE CANNOT BE RESPONSIBLE FOR